Catherine Johnson (scientist)

 Catherine L. Johnson is a planetary scientist known for her research on the magnetic fields of planets including Mercury, Venus, Earth and its moon, and Mars.
+In 2023, she was elected to the National Academy of Sciences.

 Education and career

 Johnson has B.Sc. from the University of Edinburgh (1989), and earned a Ph.D. in geophysics from Scripps Institution of Oceanography, University of California, San Diego in 1994.
 Following her Ph.D., she was a postdoctoral researcher at Carnegie Institution for Science until 1997, at which point she joined the IRIS Consortium where she worked until 2001.
 From 2001 until 2006, she worked at Scripps Institution of Oceanography and then she moved to the University of British Columbia.
 In 2010, she joined the Planetary Science Institute.

 In 2013, Johnson was elected a fellow of the American Geophysical Union who cited her "for significant contributions to understanding the magnetic fields and interior structures of the Moon and terrestrial planets".

 From 2019 until 2020, Johnson was the president Geomagnetism, Paleomagnetism and Electromagnetism section at the American Geophysical Union.